ctz/ctz.github.com/_posts/2015-08-11-pbkdf2-performance-matters.md

 * **Aggressive inlining of everything in the inner loop**.
 This makes everything statically available to the compiler so optimisation passes can have full effect.
 This means the inner loop will get compiled to packed vector SSE2 operations, plus a call to the hash compression function.

 * **Compute output in host endianess**.
-This is a minor tweak, but should pay off much more when no endianness conversion is removed (see below).
+This is a minor tweak, but should pay off much more when no endianness conversion is performed (see below).

 * **No buffering or padding inside loop**.
 The input to the hash function in the inner loop is always the same length, so MD length padding is done once, outside the loop.